Telenor says evaluating future of Myanmar operation

-OSLO, July 2 (Reuters) - Norwegian telecoms operator Telenor (TEL.OL) is considering the future of its operations in Myanmar due to the deteriorating business and security situation in the country, the company said on Friday.
+OSLO (Reuters) -Norwegian telecoms operator Telenor is considering the future of its operations in Myanmar due to the deteriorating business and security situation in the country, the company said on Friday.

 “Due to the continued situation, Telenor Group is in the process of evaluating various options with regards to its presence in the country,” the company said in a statement.